mohit11R/Auth0/README.md

 # Auth0

-What is Authentication?
-Authentication is the process of verifying the identity of a user, device, or system to make sure they are who (or what) they claim to be.

-Passwordless Authentication
-It is a security method that allows users to log in without using a traditional password.
-Instead, it verifies identity using more secure and user-friendly alternatives.

-Two PasswordLess Approaches

-One-time passcode: biometrics or magic links via Email/SMS
-Passkeys: Based on WebAuthn standard and FIDO Alliance

-How Passkeys Work --
-1. Private Key stays on your device
-2. Public Key stored on the server
-3. Device signs a server challenge with the private key
-4. Server verifies with the public key

-Benefits of Passkeys

-Multi-Factor Authentication: Biometrics or hardware-based
-Device-Independent: syncs across devices
-Phishing-Resistant: No password to steal
-Security: Strong encryption
-Convenience: No need to remember passwords
-No password resets: Eliminates the need for recovery steps

-Passkey Flow: Registration

-User visits website/app for the first time
-Server generates a challenge
-Device signs challenge with private key(after biometric/PIN verification) Public key is sent to the server for future logins

-Passkey Flow: Authentication

-Server sends a new challenge
-Device signs it with the private key(after biometric/PIN verification) Server verifies signature with the stored public key User is authenticated

-Types of Authorization Models

-Role-Based Access Control(RBAC)
-Attribute-Based Access Control(ABAC)
-Policy-BAsed Access Control

-What is Identity and Access Management (IAM)?
-It is a framework of policies, processes, and technologies used to ensure that the right people (or systems) have the right access to the right resources at the right time

-Three Fundamental Pillars of IAM

-User Authentication
-User Authorization
-User Management

-Key IAM Features

-Automation and centralization
-Enforced Security Controls
-Enhanced User Experience

-Importance of IAM for Compliance and Security

-Protect digital
-Ensure regulatory Compliance
+# Customer Identity and Access Management (CIAM) — Theory

+This repository provides a high-level overview of **Customer Identity and Access Management (CIAM)** concepts, focusing on authentication, passwordless authentication, passkeys, authorization models, and IAM fundamentals.

+---

+## 📌 What is Authentication?

+**Authentication** is the process of verifying the identity of a user, device, or system to ensure they are who (or what) they claim to be.

+---

+## 🔐 Passwordless Authentication

+**Passwordless Authentication** is a security approach that allows users to sign in without traditional passwords.
+Instead, it uses more secure and user-friendly alternatives to verify identity.

+### Passwordless Authentication Approaches

+1. **One-Time Passcodes (OTP), Biometrics, or Magic Links**
+   - Delivered via **Email** or **SMS**
+2. **Passkeys**
+   - Based on the **WebAuthn** standard and supported by the **FIDO Alliance**

+---

+## 🔑 Passkeys

+Passkeys replace passwords with cryptographic key pairs for stronger and phishing-resistant authentication.

+### How Passkeys Work

+- 🔒 **Private Key** stays securely on the user’s device
+- 🌐 **Public Key** is stored on the server
+- ✍️ Device signs a server-generated challenge using the private key
+- ✅ Server verifies the signature using the public key

+---

+### ✅ Benefits of Passkeys

+1. **Multi-Factor Authentication**
+   - Uses biometrics or hardware-based verification
+2. **Device-Independent**
+   - Can sync securely across devices
+3. **Phishing-Resistant**
+   - No passwords to steal or reuse
+4. **High Security**
+   - Strong public-key cryptography
+5. **User Convenience**
+   - No passwords to remember
+6. **No Password Resets**
+   - Eliminates recovery and reset flows

+---

+## 🔁 Passkey Authentication Flows

+### Registration Flow

+1. User visits the website or application for the first time
+2. Server generates a cryptographic challenge
+3. Device signs the challenge after biometric or PIN verification
+4. Public key is sent and stored on the server for future logins

+---

+### Authentication Flow

+1. Server sends a new challenge
+2. Device signs the challenge using the private key (after biometric/PIN verification)
+3. Server verifies the signature using the stored public key
+4. User is successfully authenticated

+---

+## 🛂 Authorization Models

+Authorization determines **what an authenticated user is allowed to do**.

+### Common Authorization Models

+1. **Role-Based Access Control (RBAC)**
+   - Access based on assigned roles
+2. **Attribute-Based Access Control (ABAC)**
+   - Access based on user, resource, and environment attributes
+3. **Policy-Based Access Control (PBAC)**
+   - Access driven by defined policies and rules

+---

+## 🧩 What is Identity and Access Management (IAM)?

+**Identity and Access Management (IAM)** is a framework of policies, processes, and technologies that ensures:

+> The right people (or systems) have the right access to the right resources at the right time.

+---

+### 🏛 Three Fundamental Pillars of IAM

+1. **User Authentication**
+2. **User Authorization**
+3. **User Management**

+---

+## ⚙️ Key IAM Features

+1. **Automation and Centralization**
+2. **Enforced Security Controls**
+3. **Enhanced User Experience**

+---

+## 🔐 Importance of IAM for Security & Compliance

+1. **Protect Digital Resources**
+2. **Ensure Regulatory Compliance**